Writing: Multiverse Map

 Preface

-I’ve taken Nike’s advice, Just do it!
-Which fits in with Yoda who said in a Star Wars movie, “Do or do not.
+I’ve taken Nike’s advice: Just do it!
+Or, as Yoda famously put it, “Do or do not.
 There is no try.”
-Yes, just do it!
-Else, “You miss one hundred percent of the shots you don’t take,” said Wayne Gretzky.
-This book is me taking a shot at drawing a map to the multiverse.
+Wayne Gretzky said, “You miss one hundred percent of the shots you don’t take.”
+This book is me taking a shot at extending geometry into the multiverse.

 Stacy David